Shaykh al-Islām: In the Ottoman Empire

 In the Ottoman Empire, which controlled much of the Sunni Islamic world from the 14th to the 20th centuries, the Grand Mufti was given the title Sheikh ul-islam (Şeyḫülislām).
 The Ottomans had a strict hierarchy of ulama, with the Sheikh ul-Islam holding the highest rank.
 A Sheikh ul-Islam was chosen by a royal warrant amongst the qadis of important cities.
 The Sheikh ul-Islam had the power to confirm new sultans.
-However, once the sultan was affirmed, the sultan retained a higher authority than the Sheik ul-Islam.
+However, once the sultan was affirmed, the sultan retained a higher authority than the Sheikh ul-Islam.
 The Sheikh ul-Islam issued fatwas, which were written interpretations of the Quran that had authority over the community.
 The Sheikh ul-Islam represented the Sacred Law of Shariah and in the 16th century its importance rose which led to increased power.
-Sultan Murad IV appointed a Sufi, Zakeriyazade Yahya Efendi, as his Sheikh ul-Islam during this time which led to violent disapproval.
-The objection to this appointment made obvious the amount of power the Sheikh ul-Islam had, since people were worried he would alter the traditions and norms they were living under by issuing new fatwas.

-The office of Sheikh ul-islam was abolished in 1924, at the same time as the Ottoman Caliphate.
+The office of Sheikh ul-Islam was abolished in 1924, at the same time as the Ottoman Caliphate.
 After the National Assembly of Turkey was established in 1920, the office of Sheikh ul-Islam was placed in the Shar’iyya wa Awqaf Ministry.
 In 1924, the office of Sheikh ul-Islam was abolished along with the Caliphate.
 The office was replaced by the Presidency of Religious Affairs.
-As the successor entity to the office of the Sheikh ul-Islam, the Presidency of Religious Affairs is the most authoritative entity in Turkey in relation to Sunni Islam.
+As the successor entity to the office of the Sheikh ul-Islam, the Presidency of Religious Affairs is the most authoritative in Turkey about Sunni Islam.